FabricMC/fabricmc.net/_posts/2025-10-31-obfuscation.md

 ### Loom
 Development of a new Loom version has begun.
 The initial goal is to provide a solution for mod developers to begin using the new experimental releases for testing.
 This will likely take the form of Loom 1.13.

-In the long run we may look into making a totally new version of loom that is more modular.
+In the long run we may look into making a totally new version of Loom that is more modular.
 Loom 2.0 may provide a slim version that contains no support for remapping.
 This will likely take some time, and is still in the design phase so please be patient.

 Support for modding older game versions with the latest Loom is a very high priority and something that we wish to continue to provide as we have done previously.
 We also understand that not everyone wishes to use the new official names, we hope to provide a remapping solution for those advanced users who wish to use their own names.